Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

 \begin{proposition} Consider a sequence of independent PSD matrices $X_1,X_2,\ldots,X_n\in \mathbb{R}^{d\times d}$ such that $X_{k}\preccurlyeq W$ for a fixed PSD matrix $W$ and all $1\leq k \leq n$.
 There exists a universal constant $c > 0$ such that for every $\delta>0$ and $\epsilon\in (0,1)$, it holds that

 \end{proposition}

-However, to achieve the optimal batch-regret tradeoff, we need a stronger version of Proposition~\ref{prop:tropp} where the uniform upper bound matrix $W$ may be stochastic.
+However, to achieve the optimal batch-regret tradeoff in the context-blind setting, we need a stronger version of Proposition~\ref{prop:tropp} where the uniform upper bound matrix $W$ may be stochastic.
 In particular, we prove the following lemma as a crucial technical tool in our algorithm analysis (especially for the {\tt ExplorationPolicy} procedure).

 \begin{lemma} Consider a sequence of stochastic PSD matrices $W_1, X_1, W_2, X_2, \dots, W_n, X_n \in \mathbb{R}^{d\times d}$.
 Let $\mathcal{F}_k = \sigma(W_1, X_1, W_2, X_2, \dots, W_{k-1}, X_{k-1})$ and $\mathcal{F}_k^+ = \sigma(W_1, X_1, W_2, X_2, \dots, W_{k-1}, X_{k-1}, W_k)$ be the natural filtration and $Y_k = \mathbb{E}[X_k |\mathcal{F}_k^+]$ for each $k \in \{1, 2, \dots, n\}$.
 Suppose $W_k$ is PD and increasing in $k$ (with respect to the semidefinite order) and $X_k \preccurlyeq W_k$ for each $k$.
 For every $\delta > 0$ and $\epsilon\in (0,1)$, we have that